Menu

 Foundation Stage 2

 Book bags are taken home every day with a book (initially wordless) that should be shared with a parent at least 5 times a week.
-The book will be changed after it has been shared multiple times and the child is ready to progress.
+The book will be changed after it has been read at least twice and the child is ready to progress.
 We would also strongly encourage parents to read stories to their child as often as possible to promote a love of reading.

 Children will have the opportunity to visit the school library each term to look at and borrow books which they can take home to share.